qsirianni/grapple/README.md

 Using IPA
 ---------

-To run IPA, clone this respository and run the main script *ipa.py* with a Python interpreter (it should work on version 2.7 and greater).
+To run IPA, clone this repository and run the main script *ipa.py* with a Python interpreter (it was designed to work on version 2.7).
 You will need to install the dependency *psutil* from PyPI before the script can be used.
 Try the command:

     sudo pip install psutil